auremoser/ams-maps-17/workshop.md

 * Github: <https://github.com/auremoser/ams-maps-17>
 * Slides: <https://mzl.la/ams-maps>

-This workshop will be a light introduction to mapping with open source tools, featuring Open Street Map Data, CartoDB, Leaflet and other libraries for storing, analyzing and visualizing geospatial data.
+This workshop will be a light introduction to mapping with open source tools, featuring Open Street Map Data, Carto, Leaflet and other libraries for storing, analyzing and visualizing geospatial data.

 ### Outline
 1. **Mapping Basics**